At a Glance:

 - Osteotomy - partial reconstruction of joints.
 This procedure is typically performed on the knee.
 Small pieces of bone are removed above and below the joint allowing it to be straightened or realigned

 If you’re experiencing pain in your joints, schedule a consultation with a doctor to get a diagnosis.
 If it’s arthritis, the longer you wait the worse it may get.
-The fastest and easiest way to search for and book healthcare appointments online, the fastest and easiest way is at myhealth1st.com.au
+If you need to search for and book healthcare appointments online, the fastest and easiest way is at myhealth1st.com.au